EricWVGG/sanity-advanced-validators/README.md

 ### requiredIfSiblingEq

-For a given object that has multiple fields, mark a field as `required` if a sibling has a particular value.
+Mark a field as `required` if a sibling field has a particular value.
+This is the validator we use most. *It’s super effective!*

-This is handy if you have a field that is hidden under some circumstances, but you need to make it `required()` when it’s visible. *This is the validator we use most.*
+This is handy if you have a field that is hidden under some circumstances, but you need to make it `required()` when it’s visible.

 _note:_ This does not work for slugs, because they have to match a nested `.current` value.
 Use the [requiredIfSlugEq validator](#requiredIfSlugEq) instead.